The Delicious Crescent

 Ingredients

-• 1 to 2 teaspoons red pepper flakes adjust per taste
+• 1 to 2 teaspoons red pepper flakes adjust to taste

 • 1 tablespoon cilantro finely chopped, optional